abviv/NSE_ultra_fetch/variant_anubis/Readme.md

 =======Running instructions=======

----Run princess_leia.py first, it contains all the link to the necessary files.
+---Run only the princess_leia.py, it contains all the link to the necessary files.

 ---Make sure both the .py files are on the same folder before knocking leia out.